codelast/raspberry-pi/fritzing-parts/README.md

-Third-party Fritzing parts found from the Internet, I can't remember the original source & backup them here just for convenience & thanks to the author.
+Third-party Fritzing parts found from the Internet, I can't remember the original source & backup them here just for convenience & thanks to the authors.

 ****